waqasxh/wpmigrate_plugin/README.md

 1. Go to **WP Migrate Lite** in your WordPress admin menu
 2. Scroll down to the **Recent Logs** section
-3. The last 20 log entries will be displayed
+3. The most recent log entries will be displayed
 4. Click **Refresh Logs** to see the latest entries
 5. Click **Test Logging** to verify the logging system is working